 GeneCards Summary for NDUFV2 Gene

 NDUFV2 (NADH Dehydrogenase (Ubiquinone) Flavoprotein 2, 24kDa) is a Protein Coding gene.
-Diseases associated with NDUFV2 include leigh syndrome with leukodystrophy and mitochondrial complex i deficiency and bipolar disorder.
+Diseases associated with NDUFV2 include leigh syndrome with leukodystrophy and mitochondrial complex i deficiency.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
-GO annotations related to this gene include electron carrier activity and 2 iron, 2 sulfur cluster binding.
+GO annotations related to this gene include oxidoreductase activity and NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot Summary for NDUFV2 Gene